 03 – Stoker Used Irish History For Dracula

 Some however have also pointed to lesser known Irish horror influences on Dracula.
-Stoker hid the Irish references well but some say the main story is taken directly from Irish tradition and the character of Manus the Magnificent.
+Stoker hid the Irish references well.
+But some say the main story is taken directly from Irish tradition and the character of Manus the Magnificent.

 02 – He Met Two American Presidents